s60sc/ESP32-CAM_MJPEG2SD/README.md

 # ESP32-CAM_MJPEG2SD

 ESP32 Camera application to record JPEGs to SD card as AVI files and playback to browser as an MJPEG stream.
 The AVI format allows recordings to replay at correct frame rate on media players.
-If a microphone is installed then a WAV file is also created and stored in the AVI file - see  **Audio Recording** section below.
+If a microphone is installed then a WAV file is also created and stored in the AVI file.

-Changes from previous verson 5:
+Changes from previous version 6:
+* Configuration changed dynamically via browser instead of compile time defines.
-* Recordings now in AVI rather than MJPEG format
+* Remote logging via web page rather than telnet.
-* SMTP function provided to allow email alerts to be sent, eg when motion detected - see `smtp.cpp` for more info.
-* Ping function used to monitor WiFi connection.
+* Peripherals can be hosted on a separate ESP.
+* Optional login for main web page.

 ## Purpose